mootools/mootools-more/Docs/Class/Class.Binds.md

 Class: Class.Binds {#Class-Binds}
 =================================

 Extends [Class][]; this is a mutator.
-It binds methods to the class instance so it is easier to pass them as callbacks whithout loosing Class instance context (`this`).
+It binds methods to the class instance so it is easier to pass them as callbacks whithout losing Class instance context (`this`).

 ### Tutorial/Demo